canonical/certification-docs/Self-Test_Guide.rst

 During the installation, you may be prompted for a password for ``mysql``.
 This can be set to anything you wish; it will not be used during testing.
+You may also be prompted to configure the Postfix mail server.
+Selecting **No configuration** is appropriate.

 At this point, the test suite and dependencies should be installed.